arangodb/docs/3.6/aql/execution-and-performance-optimizer.md

   As a consequence, an *EnumerateCollectionNode* was replaced with an *IndexNode* in the plan.

+Some rules are applied a second time at a different optimization stage.
+These rules show in plans with an appended `-2` to their name.

-The following optimizer rules may appear in the `rules` attribute of cluster plans:
+The following optimizer rules may appear in the `rules` attribute of **cluster** plans:

+- `cluster-one-shard` _(Enterprise Edition only)_:
+  will appear for eligible queries in OneShard deployment mode as well as for queries that only involve collection(s) with a single shard (and identical sharding in case of multiple collections, e.g. via *distributeShardsLike*).
+  Queries involving V8 / JavaScript (e.g. user-defined AQL functions) can not be optimized.

+  Offloads the entire query to the DBServer (except the client communication via a Coordinator).
+This saves all the back and forth that normally exists in regular cluster queries, benefitting traversals and joins in particular.

 - `collect-in-cluster`:
   will appear when a *CollectNode* on a coordinator is accompanied by extra